njpataki/boggle/README.md

 The main focus of the assignemnt is on designing and implementing recursive algorithms.
 At the heart of the program are two recursive functions that find words on the board, one for the human player and another for the computer.

-See the testPLayersWordExists method for a recursive tracking algorithm that "fails fast": as soon as it can be established a word can't be started from a position on the board the search moves to the enxt position.
-This method is "wrapped"
+See the testPLayersWordExists method for a recursive backtracking algorithm that "fails fast": as soon as it can be established a word can't be started from a position on the board the search moves to the next position.
+This method is "wrapped" in the evaluatePlayersWord method.

-See the
+See the findBoggleWord method for a recursive algorithm that traverses the entire boggle board and performs an exhaustive search to find all undiscovered words.

 Human Player's word meets the following conditions: